William Darrell (Jesuit): Works

-He translated "Discourses of Cleander and Eudoxus upon the Provincial Letters from the French" (1701).
-Thomas Jones in his edition of Peck's "Popery Tracts" (1859), also attributes to Father Darrell: "A Letter on King James the Second's most gracious Letter of Indulgence" (1687); "The Layman's Opinion sent ... to a considerable Divine in the Church of England" (1687); "A Letter to a Lady" (1688); "The Vanity of Human Respects" (1688).
+He translated Discourses of Cleander and Eudoxus upon the Provincial Letters from the French (1701).
+Thomas Jones in his edition of Peck's Popery Tracts (1859), also attributes to Darrell: A Letter on King James the Second's most gracious Letter of Indulgence (1687); The Layman's Opinion sent ... to a considerable Divine in the Church of England (1687); A Letter to a Lady (1688); The Vanity of Human Respects (1688).